Japan logs trade deficit in January, as imports jump 8 pct

 Exports to China jumped 30 percent from a year earlier.

-Japan's trade surplus with the U.S., its largest export market, fell 12 percent as exports edged higher while imports surged 9 percent.
+Oil prices have gained over the past year, rising from about $55 per barrel in January 2017 to more than $70 per barrel for part of last month.
+As a resource-scarce nation, Japan imports nearly all of its non-renewable energy needs.
+Imports of oil, gas and coal jumped nearly 10 percent in January from a year earlier, to almost 1.6 trillion yen ($15 billion).

-Shipments of machinery and vehicles accounted for the fastest growth in exports, while higher costs for oil and natural gas pushed imports higher.
+Japan's trade surplus with the U.S. fell 12 percent as exports edged higher to 1.07 trillion yen ($1 billion).
+Surging shipments of liquefied petroleum gas, soybeans and machinery helped push imports up 9 percent year-on-year to 717 billion yen ($6.7 billion).

-Economists attributed the switch to a global deficit mainly to the end of year and New Year holidays.
+Harumi Taguchi, an economist for HIS Markit, said the timing of new year and lunar new year holidays likely pushed the balance into deficit.
+But she added that "the overall trend for exports is likely to remain solid thanks to sustained brisk machinery orders from overseas, which will contribute to maintaining Japan's trade surplus over the near term."